ajansari/PowerBICookbook/README.md

 # PowerBICookbook
 Power BI Cookbook resources.
 There are 3 .pbix files in this repository.
+This readme is best viewed as "code"

 ## In CustomerNoFilterExample.pbix, I demonstrate how to create a report that can be used in a Factbox of a List page in Business Central and filters on the selected record on the List page.